software-coder/astronaut-details-project/README.md

 ### Things to watch out for

 If you fire the requests too many times, the source API may respond with 429 Too Many Requests from ```GET https://spacelaunchnow.me/api/3.5.0/astronaut/276/?format=json```.
 Be mindful of this.
 The 429 response doesn't include a Retry-After header so we are unsure after how long it is safe to retry the request.

+### Postman collection

+I've included a POSTMAN collection with the 2 endpoints that can be fired locally when the code is running.